catseye/Wanda/Wanda.md

 program, they are pushed onto the stack.

-But if you do think of it this way, keep in mind that it is only a a convenient illusion.

-Despite looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program -- it's all just a string which gets rewritten.
-"2" is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just a "2".
+But if you do think of it this way, keep in mind that it is only a convenient illusion.
+For despite mostly looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program — it's all just a string that gets rewritten.  `2` is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just a `2`.

 ### Some other builtins